afanta-fi/MusicNet/README.md

 ## Model Interpretation
 SHAP (Shapely values) is used to measure the importance of each feature and return the top `n` features that have the highest impact on the models.
 SHAP also provides feature importance, but it does so by creating a pseudo data based on some of the training and test datasets.
 By following those steps, the importance of each feature can be quantified.
-The following plot shows the SHAP values computed over all task ids for both training and test datasets.
+The following plot shows the SHAP values computed harmonic notes in both training and test datasets.
 Running the model can take a long time, so the model weights can be downloaded from [this link](https://drive.google.com/file/d/1AIfB3vJbeuspk3Q1dkVRn98Ft1Wz4hyk/view?usp=sharing) and save to `data/` directory.

 ![image](images/SHAP.png)